chronophasiac/chronophasiac.github.io/_posts/2013-06-15-expressive-associations-with-rails.md

 new_post = user.posts.create
 ```

 Then, when we call `new_post.user`, we are returned `new_user`.
 Great!
-Well&#8230;actually this is OK, but the association could be more explicit about the relationship between Users and Posts.
-Rails associations allow us to define custom names, like so:
+Well&#8230;actually this is OK, but the association could be more explicit about the relationship between Users and Posts.<span id="more"></span> Rails associations allow us to define custom names, like so:

 ```ruby
 class User < ActiveRecord::Base